Utkarsh-3108/Clinic-Management-System_UM_project-3/README.md

     • (You can now use the project by clicking on the option **Creating the Account** on `login page`).

     • (You can create account as a `Doctor` or as a `Receptionist`).

+3. **Firebase Setup**
+- Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/)
+- Enable Authentication and Firestore Database
+- Update `firebase/config.js` with your Firebase configuration
+- Sign Up and create your own database to use the Back-end services.

 4. **Access the application directly:**
    - Open your browser and go to `http://127.0.0.1:5500/index.html` to see login page.